Causes of Lazy Eye

 Your child will be followed up usually until around eight years of age.
 This is to make sure that the treated eye is still working properly, and does not become amblyopic again.
 Sometimes, further patch treatment is needed before the vision pathways in the brain are set and cannot be changed.

 Other treatments for amblyopia include eye drops and glasses.
 Eye drops may be used to blur the vision in the good eye instead of an eye patch.
 This can be useful if a child feels self conscious about wearing a patch.
 Once drops are put in a child’s eye, the child can’t change the blurring of vision; but will simply wear off over several hours.
 You might have to put the drops in your child’s eye each day, though sometimes it can be done just at weekends.
-The eye drops used to blur the vision usually contain a medicine called atropine.
 This can occasionally cause side-effects such as eye irritation, reddening of the skin, a fast heartbeat (tachycardia) and hyperactivity.